 - Any blown fuses etc.

-Check the ground strap from the engine to the body.
-These straps corrode over time and fail.
+Check the ground strap from the engine to the body, these straps corrode over time and fail.
 Without this ground the vehicle will not crank over at all.
 Many people forget that a strong ground is just as important as power when it comes to electricity.
+The tell tale sign is just hearing a “click” when trying to crank your BMW over, this narrows things down greatly to the starter or ground.

-You can send all the amps you want to a starter motor, it will never work unless the ground is strong enough to provide a “path” for that amperage?
+You can send all the amps you want to a starter motor, it will never work unless the ground is strong enough to provide a “path” for that amperage.
+I have personally seen this over and over again, so much so even if you replace the starter in you BMW, the ground must be checked or you may be stuck with the same issue all over again sooner than later.

 The first thing I do before anything else on these beemers is run a external ground.
 This will quickly determine if we have a broken ground strap.